Associate Professor Amy Reynolds

 In addition to her own research interests, A/Professor Reynolds is a patient research partner, working alongside experts in the Rheumatology field to amplify the voice of patients living with autoimmune disease.
 She currently serves as an Australian representative for the BMJ's International Patient Advisory Panel.

-Master of Professional Psychology (2023-current): Monash University
+Master of Professional Psychology with distinction (2024): Monash University

 Master of Science in Medicine (Clinical Epidemiology) (2018): University of Sydney